Diff2DGS: Reliable Reconstruction of Occluded Surgical Scenes via 2D Gaussian Splatting: Abstract

 \section{Abstract}

-Real-time reconstruction of deformable surgical scenes is vital for advancing robotic surgery, improving surgeon guidance, and enabling automation.
+Real-time reconstruction of deformable surgical scenes is vital for advancing robotic surgery, improving intraoperative guidance, and enabling automation.
 Recent methods achieve dense reconstructions from da Vinci robotic surgery videos, with Gaussian Splatting (GS) offering real-time performance via graphics acceleration.
 However, reconstruction quality in occluded regions remains limited, and depth accuracy has not been fully assessed, as benchmarks like EndoNeRF and StereoMIS lack 3D ground truth.
-We propose Diff2DGS, a novel two-stage framework for reliable 3D reconstruction of occluded surgical scenes.
-In the first stage, a diffusion-based video module with temporal priors inpaints tissue occluded by instruments with high spatial-temporal consistency.
-In the second stage, we adapt 2D Gaussian Splatting (2DGS) with a Learnable Deformation Model (LDM) to capture dynamic tissue deformation and anatomical geometry.
-We also extend evaluation beyond prior image-quality metrics by performing quantitative depth accuracy analysis on the SCARED dataset.
-Diff2DGS outperforms state-of-the-art approaches in both appearance and geometry, reaching 38.02 dB PSNR on EndoNeRF and 34.40 dB on StereoMIS.
-Furthermore, our experiments demonstrate that optimizing for image quality alone does not necessarily translate into optimal 3D reconstruction accuracy.
-To address this, we further optimize the depth quality of the reconstructed 3D results, ensuring more faithful geometry in addition to high-fidelity appearance.
-The code is available in \href{https://anonymous.4open.science/r/Diff2DGS}{https://anonymous.4open.science/r/Diff2DGS}.
+We propose Diff2DGS, a two-stage framework for reliable 3D reconstruction of occluded surgical scenes.
+First, a diffusion-based video module with temporal priors inpaints tissue occluded by instruments with high spatiotemporal consistency.
+Second, we adapt 2D Gaussian Splatting (2DGS) with a Learnable Deformation Model (LDM) to capture dynamic tissue deformation and anatomical geometry, and introduce adaptive depth weight to improve geometric fidelity.
+We further extend evaluation beyond image-quality metrics by performing quantitative depth analysis on the SCARED dataset.
+Diff2DGS outperforms state-of-the-art methods in both appearance and geometry, reaching 38.02 dB PSNR on EndoNeRF and 34.40 dB on StereoMIS.
+Our experiments also show that optimizing image quality alone does not necessarily ensure accurate 3D geometry.
+The code is available at \href{https://diff2dgs.github.io/}{https://diff2dgs.github.io/}.